lauradondiego/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map creates a new array with the reluts of whatever you are calling and .forEach does one function only once for each element in the array.

 2. What is the difference between a function and a method?

+A method is actually a function but it is a property of an object.
+A function just executes whatever task you give it

 3. What is closure?

+A function inside another function, where you can access the function's scope from the inside, out

 4. Describe the four rules of the 'this' keyword.

+1- Global binding - when in the global scope, the value of 'this' will be the window/console object 2- Implicit binding - points to myObj or whatever variable is 3- New binding - a constructor function, refers to the specific instance of the object that is created and returned by const function
+4- Explicit binding - whenever .call or .apply method used, 'this' is explicitly defined

 5. Why do we need super() in an extended class?

+We need super to access the call functions on the object's parent.

 ## Project Set up